-What is a change sponsor, why do you need one, and what should be on your change management sponsor checklist?
+What is a change sponsor, why do you need one, and what should be on your change sponsor checklist?
+Here are all of the details you need to know.

 What is a Change Sponsor?

-• Securing your project budget
+• Securing the project budget

 • Engaging senior management